ksu-is/Facial-Recognition/projectroadmap.md

-1. Search for reference code - find code for reference
+1. **DONE** Search for reference code - find code for reference
-1. Link reference code - add code to this file for easy access to reference
+1. **DONE** Link reference code - add code to this file for easy access to reference
 1. Linked code:
    1. https://stackoverflow.com/questions/28309905/python-gpa-calculator
    1. https://codereview.stackexchange.com/questions/175832/python-gpa-calculator
    1. https://github.com/jShiohaha/python-gpa-calculator/blob/master/src/gpa.py
-1. Study referece code, see how it can be adapted to current project - examine code and see how it can be used to build project
+1. **DONE** Study referece code, see how it can be adapted to current project - examine code and see how it can be used to build project
-1. Begin writing code - start writing code
+1. **WORKING**Begin writing code - start writing code
 1. Review code - view progress, access progress and deternine next steps
 1. Test code - test code, determine if its production ready
+1. Fix code - fix problems found during testing
 1. Review code - correct flaws in the program
 1. Test code - test code, determine if its production ready